selimslab/selimslab.github.io/HOME/_STEM/technology/projects/pascal-interpreter.md

 This is a basic interpreter

 a computer program is just text.

 Compilers and interpreters translate this text for the machine

 let's say our program is 2 * 7 + 3

+program text -> Tokenizer -> tokens -> Parser -> abstract syntax tree -> Interpreter -> result

 1. First step is lexical analysis, a fancy term for tokenizing